wh0oo/scarpet-scripts/README.md

 #### Data File

-The seen data is stored by Scarpet app data, typically under:
+The seen data is stored in an NBT file:

 ```text
 world/scripts/seen.data.nbt